To upload tracks to Live365, your files must be in MP3 or M4A formats. MP3 is a more common format than M4A.

 Alternatively, you can use various other programs such as dB Power Amp, Audiograbber, CDex, or Convertio to convert your tracks into MP3 format.
 Depending on the program you choose, you will be able to convert various types of non-MP3 audio files (WMA, OGG, RAM, etc) into MP3s.
 The ideal program for you will depend on your platform (Mac, Linux, Windows, etc.) and which audio formats you would like to convert to MP3s.
 The examples below on how to convert tracks to MP3s are from iTunes.
 Where possible we noted the version.

-How can I tell what the audio format is right now? (windows v.12)
+How can I tell what the audio format is right now?
+(Mac version 12.8)

-You can view the audio format by locating the file on your device, or in iTunes by selecting the track and then choosing the Get Info option.
-You will find the file format under the File tab of the Track Info window.
+You can view the audio format by locating the file on your device, or in iTunes by selecting the track and then choosing the Song Info option.
+You will find the file format under the File tab of the Song Info window.

 iTunes is available for both Mac and Windows.
 While the interface will look different depending on your platform, the steps will be largely the same.